-The plan is for a Giro big start based around the holy city of Jerusalem.
-After a possible time trial to kick off the race on May 5, it would continue with two road stages, one to the south, and one possibly ending in Tel Aviv.
+The 2018 Giro big start will based around the holy city with a 10.1km time trial to kick off the race on May 5, before two sprint stages finish off the race’s time in Israel.

-RCS Sport organised a Jerusalem sportive ride in 2013 with an estimated 1,500 cyclists so it has the connections and experience.
-It has previously organised its big starts as far afield as Belfast and Herning Denmark, but never has the Italian tour or any grand tour gone outside of Europe for its start.
+RCS has experience in the Middle East, having organised a Jerusalem sportive ride in 2013 with an estimated 1,500 riders.
+It has previously organised its big starts for the Giro as far afield as Belfast and Herning, Denmark, but never has the Italian tour or any Grand Tour gone outside of Europe for its start.

-Even if the Giro restarts in the south of Italy, the caravan would face a six-hour flight from Tel Aviv.
-As with recent editions of the Giro d’Italia, an extra travel rest day is expected to soften the journey.
+Even if the Giro restarts in the south of Italy after departing in the Middle East, the caravan would face a six-hour flight from Tel Aviv.
+As with recent editions of the Giro d’Italia, an extra travel rest day on the first Monday following the opening stage on Friday is expected to soften the journey.

 “Now, we are able to duplicate it and it’s not as hard, so I’m not worried about 2018,” Vegni said.
 “I can confront anything, also far away from Italy’s borders.”